 This recipe for lemon sherbet manages to be simultaneously rich, creamy, zingy, and light, all while taking less than 15 minutes to prepare.
-Almost an ice cream, this frozen dessert is in a class all its own.

 The word sherbet comes from the Arabic sharab or sharbat, a cold, sweetened drink usually made with fruit juice.
 Over time, the cold fruit juices were frozen into fruit desserts.
 Sherbets probably reached their peak of popularity in this country from the 1950s to the 1970s when Howard Johnson’s orange sherbet was its signature dessert.
 Today, sorbets, made with only fruit and sugar, are more popular, whereas sherbets, which contain a small amount of milk or cream, have declined.